necromuralist/rf_explorer_documentation/source/examples/example_3.rst

 4.4 Print The Data
 ~~~~~~~~~~~~~~~~~~

-This checks the ``RFExplorer.RFECommunicator.SweepData.Count`` to see if it is new data and then, if it is, Dumps the data to the screen.
+This checks the :attr:`SweepData.Count <RFExplorer.RFESweepDataCollection.RFESweepDataCollection.Count>` to see if it is new data and then, if it is, :meth:`Dumps <RFExplorer.RFESweepDataCollection.RFESweepDataCollection.Dump>` the data to the screen .
 This is the only part that differs from example 1.

 .. code:: ipython